felixlopz/hubrise-test-task/content/apps/pixelpoint-windows-api/en/overview.md

 position: 1
 layout: documentation
 meta:
-  title: Connect the PixelPoint Windows API to HubRise - Overview
+  title: Connect PixelPoint Windows API to HubRise - Overview
   description: PixelPoint Windows API overview, reasons for connecting it to HubRise and summary of integrated features.
 Synchronise data between your EPOS and your apps.
 gallery: